-4 It may appoint committees of the United Federal Assembly.
+It may appoint committees of the United Federal Assembly.
 They comprise twelve members of the National Council and five members of the Council of States.

+Pardons and Jurisdiction Committee Art.
+40

+- The Pardons and Jurisdiction Committee considers applications for pardons and decisions on conflicts of jurisdiction between the supreme federal authorities. - Its president is elected alternately from the members of the National Council and the members of the Council of States. - It shall submit applications for pardons to the Federal Council, which provides it with a report and a proposal thereon. - It may inspect the application and the files on the investigation, the court proceedings and the execution of the judgement.

 Art.
-40 Pardons and Jurisdiction Committee

-1 The Pardons and Jurisdiction Committee considers applications for pardons and decisions on conflicts of jurisdiction between the supreme federal authorities.

-2 Its president is elected alternately from the members of the National Council and the members of the Council of States.

-3 It shall submit applications for pardons to the Federal Council, which provides it with a report and a proposal thereon.

-4 It may inspect the application and the files on the investigation, the court proceedings and the execution of the judgement.

-Art.
-40a43 Judiciary Committee
+40a49 Judiciary Committee

-1 The Judiciary Committee is responsible for the preparation for the appointment and removal from office of judges of the federal courts:

-- a. of judges of the federal courts; - b. of members of the Supervisory Authority for the Office of the Attorney General of Switzerland; - c. of the Attorney General of Switzerland and the Deputies of the Attorney General of Switzerland.44

-2 It issues public invitations for applications for vacant positions as federal judges, the Attorney General of Switzerland, or the Deputies of the Attorney General of

-43 Inserted by No II of the FA of 13 Dec 2003, in force since 1 Aug.
-2003 (AS 2003 2119; BBI 2001 4202, 2002 1181).

-44 Amended by Annex No II 2 of the Law Enforcement Authorities Act of 19 March 2010, in force since 1 Jan.
+- The Judiciary Committee is responsible for the preparation for the appointment and removal from office of: - iudges of the federal courts: - b. members of the Supervisory Authority for the Office of the Attorney General of Switzerland: - the Attorney General of Switzerland and the deputies of the Attorney General of Switzerland: - d.50 the Federal Data Protection and Information Commissioner (the Commissioner).51 - It issues public invitations for applications for vacant positions as federal judges, the Attorney General of Switzerland, the deputies of the Attorney General of Switzerland and the Commissioner.
+If the law permits part-time positions, the level of occupation is stated in the invitation to apply. - The Judiciary Committee submits its election nominations and proposals for removal from office to the United Federal Assembly. - It determines the details of the employment contracts of the judges, the Attorney General of Switzerland, or the deputies of the Attorney General of Switzerland. - 49 Inserted by No II of the FA of 13 Dec 2003, in force since 1 Aug.
+2003 - (AS 2003 2119; BBI 2001 4202, 2002 1181).
+Inserted by Annex 1 No II 12 of the Data Protection Act of 25 Sept.
+2020, in force since 1 Sept.
+2023 (AS 2022 491; BBI 2017 6941). - Amended by Annex No II 2 of the Law Enforcement Authorities Act of 19 March 2010, in force since 1 Jan.
+2011 (AS 2010 3267; BBI 2008 8125). - Amended by Annex 1 No II 12 of the Data Protection Act of 25 Sept.
+2020, in force since 1 Sept.
+2023 (AS 2022 491; BBI 2017 6941). - 53 Amended by Annex No II 2 of the Law Enforcement Authorities Act of 19 March 2010, in force since 1 Jan.
+2011 (AS 2010 3267; BBI 2008 8125). - 54 Amended by Annex No II 2 of the Law Enforcement Authorities Act of 19 March 2010, in force since 1 Jan.
 2011 (AS 2010 3267; BBI 2008 8125).

-Switzerland.
-If the law permits part-time positions, the level of occupation is stated in the invitation to apply.45

-3 The Judiciary Committee submits its election nominations and proposals for removal from office to the United Federal Assembly.

-4 It determines the details of the employment contracts of the judges, the Attorney General of Switzerland, or the Deputies of the Attorney General of Switzerland.46

-5 Each parliamentary group has the right to at least one seat on the Committee.
+Each parliamentary group has the right to at least one seat on the Committee.

-6 The Control Committees and the Finance Delegation shall notify the Judiciary Committee of findings that raise serious questions as to the professional or personal suitability of judges, the Attorney General of Switzerland, or the Deputies of the Attorney General of Switzerland.47
+The Control Committees and the Finance Delegation shall notify the Judiciary Committee of findings that raise serious questions as to the professional or personal suitability of judges, the Attorney General of Switzerland, the deputies of the Attorney General of Switzerland, and the Commissioner.